Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 var str = `Hello, ${name}!`;
 ```

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://eslint.org/docs/latest/rules/prefer-template>

 ## Prefer using `includes` method for checking against multiple possible values

 Prior to ES2015, `Array#indexOf` and `String#indexOf` comparisons against `-1` were the standard ways to check whether a value exists in an array or string, respectively.
 Alternatives that are easier to read and write now exist: ES2015 added `String#includes` and ES2016 added `Array#includes`.

-Bad:
+Having the current input data:

 ```javascript
 const str: string;